About Chase Freedom Unlimited Credit Card

 Chase Freedom Unlimited cardholders don’t have to pay an annual fee, but they are responsible for fees or charges on certain types of transactions, like balance transfers and cash advances.

 - Transaction fees: Purchases that must be converted to or from U.S. dollars are subject to a Chase Freedom Unlimited foreign transaction fee of 3%.
-A Chase Freedom Unlimited cash advance fee is charged of 5% ($10 minimum) per transaction when you borrow money against your credit limit.
+A Chase Freedom Unlimited cash advance fee of 5% ($10 minimum) is charged per transaction when you borrow money against your credit limit.
 A Chase Freedom Unlimited balance transfer fee 3% per transaction ($5 minimum) is charged when old debts are transferred to Chase account during 0% intro APR period.

 |Foreign transaction fee||3%|